yz17970/MeganBeaudry-Project/README.md

 Processing code can be found in the code folder under the subfolder processing code and is an r script titled "processing script".
 Instructions for running the processing code can be found in the ReadMe file in the folder code.

 Analysis code can be found in the folder code under the subfolder analysis code.
 Exploratory analysis is an rmd file titled "10-31-19 exploratory analysis".
 Instructions for running the exploratory analysis code can be found in the ReadMe file in the folder code.
 All figures of interest generated in both exploratory scripts are saved as png files under the folder results.

+The final manuscript is in the products folder.

+IN SUMMARY:
+1) Go to the data follow - Follow the readme
+2) Go to the code folder - Follow the readme
+3) Go to the products folder - Follow the readme